Building a Design System: UI Components for danieljoffe.com

 Button

 A flexible button with three variants (primary, secondary, icon) and three sizes.
-Uses React.forwardRef for proper ref forwarding and includes built-in accessibility with ARIA attributes and keyboard navigation.
+It uses React.forwardRef for proper ref forwarding, and accessibility is built in with ARIA attributes and keyboard navigation.

 Input

-A polymorphic form component that renders as either <input> or <textarea>.
-Handles validation states, error messages, and success feedback with proper ARIA relationships using React.useId().
+A polymorphic form component that renders as either an <input> or a <textarea>.
+It handles validation states, error messages, and success feedback, with proper ARIA relationships wired up through React.useId().

 Layout Components